311crimemap/nuisancemaps/api/README.md

 * `@JsonIgnore`: removes field
 * `@JsonBackReference`: the reverse part of the reference; the fields/collections -> NOT serialised.
 * `@JsonManagedReference`: the forward part of the reference and gets -> Serialised.
+* `@JsonProperty`: toggle access to property if writing (JsonProperty.Access.WRITE_ONLY) or reading.
+Allows creation of objects, but can avoids infinite nesting by excluding on read.
+(In this case, `Category` instance has array of `subcategories` - of `Category` instances.)

 ### Tests